jaredsmith7/jared-capstone/README.md

 <a name="overview"></a>
 ## Overview
 Dollar store locations have exploded over the past two decades, especially in rural areas that typically do not see much retail/grocery sector growth.
 This project looks at the relationship between county-level metrics and the number of dollar store locations in a given Tennessee County.
-The goal of this analysis would be to examine the impact of dollar store locations on the physical and financial health a given county in the State of Tennesee, potentially providing insight into the strategies of the three largest companies: Dollar General, Dollar Tree, and Family Dollar.
+The goal of this analysis was to examine the correlation of dollar store locations and the physical and financial health a given county in the State of Tennesee, potentially providing insight into the strategies of the three largest companies: Dollar General, Dollar Tree, and Family Dollar.

 <a name="dataquestion"></a>
 ## Data Question
-  Is there a relationship between the number of dollar store locations and the health metrics of a given Tennessee County?
+  Is there a relationship between the number of dollar store locations and the metrics of a given Tennessee County?
 Which counties have the most dollar stores and how does this correlate to poverty, obesity, food security and median income?

 <a name="methodology"></a>